mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab1.rst

        }
    }

+1. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
+   If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.

+   ..
+WARNING:: The token timeout is set to 5 min.
+If you get the 401 authorization error, request a new token.

-1. Using Postman, use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
+2. Use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
 Copy/Paste the above AS3 declaration into the declaration body into Postman (DON'T FORGET TO UPDATE THE WAF Policy):

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**

-2. Use the **BIG-IQ Check AS3 Deployment Task** Postman calls to ensure that the AS3 deployment is successfull without errors:
+3. Use the **BIG-IQ Check AS3 Deployment Task** Postman calls to ensure that the AS3 deployment is successfull without errors:

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>

+4. Logon on **BIG-IQ** as **david**, go to Application tab and check the application is displayed and analytics are showing.

 Task 4 - Generic Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~